 The effects of resonance can be controlled by the type of excited acoustic modes in each room.
 For example, the first resonance frequency of the clamped wall is only visible when rooms are unequal.
 This demonstrates that the acoustic modes control the resonances, leading to an acoustic-structural coupling.
 The different couplings and resonances tend to control the shape of the sound level difference curves.
 When the room configuration is unequal, the shape of the curve of the flexible party wall presents less peaks and dips than that of the simply supported and clamped walls.
 The structural modal pattern is modified by non-homogeneous edge conditions and therefore reduces the strength and the number of acoustic-structural couplings.
-Despite the numerous couplings, the sound level difference is stiffness controlled.
+Despite the numerous couplings, the sound level difference still decreases with increasing frequency at about -6dB/octave.
+The sound level difference is stiffness controlled.
 The clamped values are therefore greater than the simply supported values.
 The mixed boundary conditions case lies between the simply supported and clamped cases.

 The effects of edge conditions on the sound transmission direction were investigated by calculating the level difference between the predicted sound level difference obtained with the source room having the largest volume then with the source room having the smallest volume.
 The data are presented in Figures 9.16-18.
-The boundary conditions are found to have practically no effect on the sound direction up to 100Hz for any room configuration with the exception of the mixed edge conditions in the 40-20m room configuration at 63Hz.
-The first structural resonance and the presence of one excited acoustic mode in the 20m room and two excited acoustic modes in the 40m can explain the behaviour of the 40-20m room configuration.
-From 125Hz, the boundary conditions have a strong influence on the sound direction, mainly when one of the room volumes is 40m and when the party wall is simply supported or clamped.
+The boundary conditions are found to have practically no effect on the sound direction up to 100Hz for any room configuration with the exception of the mixed edge conditions in the 40-20m3 room configuration at 63Hz.
+The first structural resonance and the presence of one excited acoustic mode in the 20m3 room and two excited acoustic modes in the 40m3 can explain the behaviour of the 40-20m3 room configuration.
+From 125Hz, the boundary conditions have a strong influence on the sound direction, mainly when one of the room volumes is 40m3 and when the party wall is simply supported or clamped.
 The mixed edge conditions tend to reduce those effects, but the difference is still in the order of 5-10dB.
 The presence of the second structural mode of the mixed edge conditions wall might well explain that phenomenon.